hrz-unimr/Ilias.RESTPlugin/README.md

 * Easy integration of new REST endpoints possible
 * Based on the PHP SLIM Framework

-Note: Please check the Wiki pages for further information.
+Note: Please refer to the Wiki pages for further information.

 #### Example
 **Retrieve available routes**